nxp-mcuxpresso/mcuxsdk-doc/boards/frdmkv11z/index.rst

 Overview
 ********

-FRDM-KV11Z is a development platform for the Kinetis V series KV1x 64 KB and 128 KB MCU family built on the ARM® Cortex®-M0+ processor.
+FRDM-KV11Z is a development platform for the Kinetis V series KV1x 64 KB and 128 KB MCU family built on the ARM Cortex-M0+ processor.

 .. image:: ./frdmkv11z.png